|11.4:1||Average ratio of supply chain

-Companies setting Scope 3 greenhouse gas (GHG) emission targets under SBTi guidelines face the same challenge, whether those targets are via absolute reductions or from a large portion of their suppliers setting their own targets.
-The real work of meeting these targets is around shortening the cycle of supplier capacity-building, moving suppliers quickly from understanding to action on climate.
+Companies setting Scope 3 greenhouse gas (GHG) emission targets following SBTi guidelines face the same challenge, whether those targets are absolute reductions or supplier engagement goals.
+The real work of meeting these targets is through shortening the cycle of supplier capacity-building, moving suppliers quickly from understanding to action on climate.

-Collecting data on supplier sustainability performance is not enough; and there’s no clear precedent for this level of ambition or engagement.
+Collecting data on supplier sustainability performance is not enough.
 We know that simply asking suppliers to set GHG reduction targets or to report their data will not translate to achieving scope 3 goals to the pace and scale of action that is needed.
 According to CDPs Global Supply Chain Report (2019), supply chain emissions account for 5.5 times more than a company’s operational emissions.
-A comprehensive, systematic approach to supplier relationship management can fast-track the ability of suppliers to set their own targets, and will encourage the widespread transformation necessary to meet targets across supply chains.
+A comprehensive, systematic approach to supplier relationship management and capacity-building can fast-track the ability of suppliers to set their own targets and will encourage the widespread transformation necessary to meet targets across supply chains.

-Science-based targets, or SBTs are goals developed by a business to reduce greenhouse gas emissions in line with the latest climate science.
-To learn more visit our:
+Science-based targets, or SBTs, are goals developed by a business to reduce greenhouse gas emissions in line with the latest climate science.
+To learn more, visit our resource page:

 Key elements of a successful supplier engagement strategy

 Anthesis has partnerships with the leading ESG and sustainability software providers and understands key requirements to evaluate the best solution for our clients, and when the right solution doesn’t exist, we build it for them.
 For example, partner, SupplyShift enables effective supplier data tracking and insights via a centralized platform for companies and suppliers to exchange data and reduce supplier assessment fatigue.

 What role does technology play in supplier engagement?

 We’ve found that the two most critical elements of an effective scope 3 engagement program are light-weight supplier engagement software technology in combination with targeted capacity building support.
 The technology platform alone will not be able to deliver the transformation needed to meet targets.

 How technology can help: